California sea lion numbers building in Astoria and lower Columbia River

 The smelt have arrived at the mouth of the Columbia River and so have the California sea lions.
 On Feb.
 11, more than 1,500 California sea lions were counted in the Astoria East Mooring Basin, up from 100 to 200 in January, and 500 to more than 1,000 in early February.

-ODFW will begin conducting routine trapping and marking operations sometime in February.
+ODFW has begun routine trapping and marking operations in the East Mooring Basin and these will continue through May.
 ODFW has been trapping California sea lions in the East Mooring Basin since 1997 – part of a long term study to understand sea lion foraging behavior in the lower Columbia River and movements along the coast.
+Similar work will begin at Bonneville Dam when the California sea lions begin to arrive there in early April.

 Columbia River salmon and steelhead face a serious threat from California sea lions that prey on fish waiting to move up the fish ladders at Bonneville Dam in early spring.
 Each year since 2002, sea lions have consumed thousands of migrating fish, many from threatened and endangered runs protected under the federal Endangered Species Act (ESA).